MTstateIntroStats/IntroStatActivitiesHybrid/_book/09-A08-inference-2cat_test-theory.md

 ### Helmet use and head injuries

+For this activity we will again use the Helmet Use ann Head Injury data set.
+In the out-of-class activity we found that the null value of zero was not contained in the 90\% confidence interval.
+In today's activity, we will calculate the standardized difference in sample proportion to find the p-value of the test.

-In "Helmet Use and Risk of Head Injuries in Alpine Skiers and Snowboarders" by Sullheim et. al., [@sulheim2017], we can see the summary results from a random sample of 3562 skiers and snowboarders involved in accidents in the two-way table below.
+A study was reported in "Helmet Use and Risk of Head Injuries in Alpine Skiers and Snowboarders" by Sullheim et. al., [@sulheim2017], on the use of helmets and head injuries for skiers and snowboarders involved in accidents.
+The summary results from a random sample of 3562 skiers and snowboarders involved in accidents is shown in the two-way table below.
 Is there evidence that safety helmet use is associated with a reduced risk of head injury for skiers and snowboarders?

 <!-- |                | Helmet Use | No Helmet Use | Total | -->
 <!-- |:--------------:|:----------:|:-------------:|:-----:| -->
 <!-- | Head Injury    |     96     |      480      |  576  | -->
 <!-- | No Head Injury |     656    |      2330     |  2986 | -->
 <!-- | Total          |     752    |      2810     |  3562 | -->
 For this study the observational units are skiers and snowboarders involved in accidents.
 A success will be considered a head injury in this context and we are comparing the groups helmet use (group 1) and no helmet use (group 2).
 Use helmet use - no helmet use as the order of subtraction.

-Highlight and runs lines 1--6 in the provided Rscript file to create the summary data table.
+* Highlight and runs lines 1--6 in the provided Rscript file to create the summary data table.

 ```r